Evelyn Sandberg-Vavalà: Career

 Sandberg studied geography and taught in a girls' grammar school and at a university college before moving to Florence in 1921, where she studied art history under Bernard Berenson.
 In 1926, she published her first book in Italian on the Veronese primitive art of the 14th and 15th centuries.
 Her Italian language book on Italian Painted Crucifixes and the Iconography of the Passion was published in 1929, and another on the iconography of the virgin and child in the 13th century in 1934.
 Later works included Uffizi Studies: The Development of the Florentine School of Painting (1948), Sienese studies: the development of the school of painting of Siena (1953) and Studies in Florentine Churches (1959).

 Sandberg-Vavalà also wrote articles for The Burlington Magazine and the College Art Association's Art Bulletin.
 She acted as a guide and tutor to students of art in the Uffizzi Gallery and in her home and accompanied them on visits throughout Italy.
 Although never financially secure, she had collected an archive of images of art works that she shared with her students.
 She returned to England during World War II and worked for the Oxford University Gramophone Society, which provided a lending library (10,000 classical records per annum).
 She briefly tutored Henry Clifford, and Marvin Eisenberg, who dedicated a 14th or 15th century choir book page donated to the Michigan Museum of Art in her memory.

-Her knowledge and teaching were recognised in her obituary in the Burlington Magazine by John Pope-Hennessy and in the London Times by Hugh Honour, and her analysis is still occasionally referenced in the 21st century by art galleries or auctioneers.
+Her knowledge and teaching were recognised in her obituary in the Burlington Magazine by John Pope-Hennessy and in the London Times by Hugh Honour, and her analysis is still referenced in the 21st century by major museum institutions as well as art market specialists.